top of page

 Honestly, lice can pop-up on anyone's hair – whether super clean or oily, but on cleaner hair they just have an easier time crawling on, because clean hair usually has more flyaways that will drift toward another person's head or face, giving them a chance to hop on.

-The most important thing with lice, is grooming.
+The most important thing with lice is grooming.
 At certain times of year – such as September through November, and again in January here in Canada, lice make their most populated comeback.
-This is why "back to school often means back to lice", because kids are so happy to see each other after the summer break that they will openly hug one another, giving lice a chance to jump on board and reproduce to their heart's content.
+This is why "back to school often means back to lice", because kids are so happy to see each other after the summer break that they will openly hug one another, giving lice a chance to jump on board and reproduce to their hearts content.
 Grooming means tying the hair back and keeping a watchful eye out for those pesky critters.
-Grooming means being cautious, looking after one's cleanliness, and it does not necessarily mean showering every day either (which is best for scalp health anyway).
+Grooming means being cautious, and looking after one's cleanliness, and it does not necessarily mean showering every day either (which is best for scalp health anyway).

 Lice don't care whether you have clean or dirty hair.